 Paramhansa Yogananda (1893-1952), was the first yoga master of India to take up permanent residence in the West.
-He arrived in America in 1920, and traveled throughout the United States on what he called his “spiritual campaigns.”
+He arrived in America in 1920, and, in 1925, established a headquarters for his work in Los Angeles.

 His initial impact was truly impressive.
+It included a meeting with President Woodrow Wilson, and many celebrities of the day became his students, including the renowned operatic soprano Amelita Galli-Gurci and the world-famous biologist and horticulturist, Luther Burbank.
 But his lasting impact has been even greater.
 His Autobiography of a Yogi, first published in 1946 , helped launch a spiritual revolution in the West.
 His message was nonsectarian and universal.

 Yogananda’s teacher, Swami Sri Yukteswar, sent him to the West saying, “The West is high in material attainments, but lacking in spiritual understanding.
 It is God’s will that you play a role in teaching mankind the value of balancing the material with an inner, spiritual life.”

 Yogananda brought to the West the teaching of Self-Realization.
 He said that “Self-Realization is the knowing in all parts of body, mind, and soul that you are now in possession of the kingdom of God; that you do not have to pray that it come to you; that God’s omnipresence is your omnipresence; and that all that you need to do is improve your knowing.”